When Breath Becomes Air

 So when I picked up this book, I knew it would include a message that would shed light for other physicians (and people in general) as a reminder of the importance to be more connected and more human with each other.

 I sought this message more so than I did an answer to the meaning of life.
 And I’m comforted to see that it’s clearly in there.
-That some words will be hung onto.
-And with a “we’re in this together” approach, in the end that’s what’s remembered.
+That some words will be hung onto and that the “we’re in this together” approach can indeed be medicinal because in the end, those conversations will be woven into the memories that last.